 Seeing the world through rose-tinted glasses

-“At first, it felt like a dream come true: we were super busy, had loads of orders, I was in my element”, – says Tom – an owner of a small CNC workshop.
-“Quite quickly, we built a reputation for a high level of service.
-The customers were beating down the doors”.
+At first, it felt like a dream come true: we were super busy, had loads of orders, I was in my element – says Tom, an owner of a small CNC workshop.
+Quite quickly, we built a reputation for a high level of service.
+The customers were beating down the doors.

-That’s when my struggle started”, – he sighs.
-“I had to be there almost 24/7 to supervise, monitor progress, guide and solve problems on the spot.
-As a result, I spent more time at the workshop than with my family, not to mention friends, trying to succeed at production planning, scheduling orders, minimising material loss, controlling workers and the quality of our products.”
+That’s when my struggle started – he sighs.
+I had to be there almost 24/7 to supervise, monitor progress, guide, and solve problems on the spot.
+As a result, I spent more time at the workshop than with my family, not to mention friends.
+How could I leave work when I had to take care of production planning, scheduling orders, minimizing material loss, controlling workers, and the quality of our products?